LeToNode/Play2.0-CN-doc/Scalajson.md

 while the typeclass based solution describe above is recommended, nothing stopping users from using any JSON libraries.

-For example, here is a small snippet which shows how to marshal plain scala objects into JSON and send it over the wire using the bundled [Jerkson](https://github.com/codahale/jerkson/ library:
+For example, here is a small snippet which shows how to marshal plain scala objects into JSON and send it over the wire using the bundled, reflection based [Jerkson](https://github.com/codahale/jerkson/ library:
 ```scala
 object MyController extends Controller{